BenasJasilionis/tech201_virtualisation/README.md

 * Work together more
 * Continuous release cycles
 * Automated testing throughout
+## Why is DevOps needed
+* Companies have a problem they dont know how to resolve
+* Companies have a problem they know how to solve but dont have the skills/ manpower
+* Boils down to resolving problems
+* Problems tend to be unique -> problem solving is key

 DevOps engineers are esponsible for tying teams together in other areas of software development cycle.
 DevOps emerged after development of cloud based tech which allowed allowed for easier incremental developents